XRPLF/xrpl-dev-portal/tx_format.md

 | InvoiceID | String | Hash256 | (Optional) Arbitrary 256-bit hash representing a specific reason or identifier for this payment. |
 | Paths | Array of path arrays | PathSet | (Optional, auto-fillable) Array of [payment paths](https://ripple.com/wiki/Payment_paths) to be used for this transaction.
 Must be omitted for XRP-to-XRP transactions. |
 | SendMax | String/Object | Amount | (Optional) Highest amount of source currency this transaction is allowed to cost, including fees, exchanges, and [slippage](http://en.wikipedia.org/wiki/Slippage_%28finance%29).
 (See [Specifying Currency Amounts](rippled-apis.html#specifying-currency-amounts)) Must be supplied for cross-currency/cross-issue payments (implies source balance).
 Must be omitted for XRP-to-XRP payments.|

+### Creating Accounts ###

+The Payment transaction type is the only way to create new accounts in the shared Ripple ledger.
+To do so, send an amount of XRP that is equal or greater than the [account reserve](https://wiki.ripple.com/Reserves) to a mathematically-valid account address that does not exist yet.
+When the payment is processed, a new [AccountRoot node](https://wiki.ripple.com/Ledger_Format#AccountRoot) will be added to the ledger to reflect the newly-created account.

+If you attempt to send an insufficient amount of XRP, or any other currency, the Payment will fail.

 ### Paths ###